I’m getting ready to board my pups with Nature’s Variety Raw Dog Food for a few days. The Instinct beef patties to be specific.

 What’s The Price For Nature’s Variety Instinct Raw Beef Patties?

-Their 6 lb bag is the largest and costs $43.
-A bit steep price-wise, so I decided to purchase only one and stretch it a little with chicken gizzards and hearts from the grocery store.
+Their 6 lb bag is the largest and costs $39.99.
+A bit steep price-wise, so I decided to buy only one and stretch it a little with chicken gizzards, hearts, and liver from the grocery store.

 Buzz eats 8 ounces of food twice per day, and Missy needs 6 ounces with every meal, so I need just shy of 2 lbs in food for the pups per day (1 lb 12 oz).

-The beef patties consist of muscle meat, organs (liver + another organ, in this case kidney), and bone.
+The beef patties consist of muscle meat, secreting organs (liver + another secreting organ, in this case kidney), and bone.

-Pre-made raw dog food is super convenient, there’s just no doubt about that.
+There’s just no doubt about that.
 You thaw and serve, that’s pretty much it, without having to worry about getting all the ingredients right.